HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 === "On-Premises"
     A new configuration option is added to generate [Open Graph](https://ogp.me/) compatible tags when rendering DX.
 The Open Graph protocol allows you to set the `property` attribute value in the meta tag, improving the parsing of your website's content by social networks or search engines.
 For more information, see [Adding HTML meta tags for Search Engine Optimization (SEO)](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md).

-### TinyMCE - Menu options for inplace editing now similar to WCM authoring
+### TinyMCE - Improved menu options for inplace editing

 === "Containers"
     The menu options for inplace editing using TinyMCE are now similar to the menu for TinyMCE in WCM authoring.
 For information about TinyMCE Editor, see [Rich text editor toolbar configuration options](../../manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md).